 GRANTS AND NEW LEGISLATION

+In 2017, the budget of Estonia’s cash rebate system FilmEstonia, targeted at foreign feature and quality TV productions, reached 1 m EUR.
 Estonia’s cash rebate allows for reimbursement of up to 30% of locally incurred costs.
-The system imposes a 1 m EUR minimum budget threshold for feature films and 2 m EUR for animated films, as well as minimum requirements for local spend (300,000 EUR for features film, 100,000 EUR for animated films).
+The system imposes a 1 m EUR minimum budget threshold for feature films and 2 m EUR for animated films, as well as minimum requirements for local spend (200,000 EUR for feature films, 100,000 EUR for animated films).

-Enterprise Estonia, the country’s industry development agency, supported two audiovisual infrastructure initiatives with a total of 2 m EUR, to be spent within three years.
-TallinnFilmWonderland, a special purpose firm backed by six local film companies and a cluster body uniting a further 17, is developing a film industry hub in the capital city of Tallinn.
+In 2017, Enterprise Estonia, the country’s industry development agency, supported two audiovisual infrastructure initiatives with a total of 522,063.90 EUR, to be spent within three years.

 ESTONIAN SOCIETY OF CINEMATOGRAPHERS ESCwww.esc.edicypages.com/et